-History of Swan Song Records
+The History of Swan Song Records

 When Led Zeppelin launched Swan Song Records in 1974, everyone around the industry just assumed it would be another vanity label.
-While the company did indeed play host to all of the band’s latter-day releases, beginning with ‘Physical Graffiti’ in 1975, the band (and Jimmy Page in particular) had larger designs in mind for the enterprise.
+While the company did indeed play host to all of the band’s latter-day releases, beginning with Physical Graffiti in 1975, the band (and Jimmy Page in particular) had larger designs in mind for the enterprise.

-In a 1977 interview, Page discussed his impetus for bringing other artists in: “Having gone through, ourselves, what appeared to be an interference, or at least an aggravation, on the artistic side by record companies,” he said, “we wanted to form a label where the artists would be able to fulfill themselves without all of that hassle.”
+In a 1977 interview, Page discussed his impetus for bringing other artists in.
+“Having gone through, ourselves, what appeared to be an interference, or at least an aggravation, on the artistic side by record companies,” he said, “we wanted to form a label where the artists would be able to fulfill themselves without all of that hassle.”

-Page and Zeppelin manager Peter Grant were no doubt keenly aware of the errors that brought down the Beatles’ label Apple years earlier, and were keen to avoid similiar mistakes themselves.
+Page and Zeppelin manager Peter Grant were no doubt keenly aware of the errors that brought down the Beatles’ label Apple years earlier, and were keen to avoid similar mistakes themselves.
 “The people we were looking for the label would be people who knew where they were going themselves,” Page said.
 “We didn’t really want to get bogged down in having to develop artists.
 We wanted people who were together enough to handle that type of thing themselves.”

 Swan Song’s imprint was never intended to be all that large.
 “We just want four or five acts that we could add something to,” Grant declared in a 1974 interview with Melody Maker.
 The first act signed to the label was rock singer Maggie Bell.
-The Scotch-native was managed by Grant at the time who received an executive producer credit on her first solo album ‘Queen of the Night,’ released in 1973.
+The Scotland native was also managed by Grant, who received an executive producer credit on her first solo album, 1973’s Queen of the Night.

 After Bell was brought on board, she set about to working on her next record.
-‘Suicide Sal,’ released in 1975, was her first for Swan Song — and, in a bit of hands-on help, featured a song with Page called ‘If You Don’t Know.’
+Suicide Sal, released in 1975, was her first for Swan Song — and, in a bit of hands-on help, featured a song with Page called “If You Don’t Know.”
 While not a huge commercial success, the project was well received by the critical community and Bell was given the title Best Female Singer at the 1975 Melody Maker Awards.
 Due to increasing dysfunction within the group and an overstretched Grant, Bell would go on to release just one more record under the Swan Song label, a 1981 collaboration with the band Midnight Flyer.